 The planning area is served by natural gas from Dominion Energy.
 Reducing dependence and resulting pollution from natural gas service was a subject of proposed legislation in the 2022 legislative session.
 Decreasing dependence on natural gas by replacing it with electric-powered heating and cooking appliances can lead to reduced emissions in the area.
 This can lead to reduced pollution during local inversions.
 This may be an idea worth pursuing in the future.

-Along this same vein, smart growth principle 3.x.x is aimed at reducing emissions by increasing building efficiency standards.
+Along this same vein, the emissions and air quality smart growth strategy, as found in Chapter 3, is aimed at reducing emissions by increasing building efficiency standards.